| Newbies Guide | Technical Resources

 Most Niva rear end lifts are done with either spacer-rings or longer coils.
 Lifting the rear will not raise the diff centre from the ground; only taller tyres will do that.
 Rear lifts generally require longer travel dampers to be fitted (more details below).

 Check the rear brake hose isn't under stress at full suspension travel, as some people have needed to also fit a longer rear brake hose with rear lifts.
-But with the Hoodoo I haven't found this necessary; ie at full suspension droop the brake hose is not under stress (at least not with my 'short' standard dampers).
+With the Hoodoo 50mm lift I haven't found this necessary if 'short' standard dampers are retained, but it has become necessary when I fitted longer dampers.

 You may also need to adjust your brake proportioning valve, or extend its bracket (see below).